AndreaStefanh/TNcontrol/README.md

 - Search for italian chess tournaments on [Vesus](https://vesus.org/).
 - Check if a person has qualified for [CIGU18](https://it.wikipedia.org/wiki/Campionato_italiano_giovanile_di_scacchi).
 - Support for querying specific Italian regions for vesus.
+- Supports querying multiple people by separating names with '|' symbol
 - Command-line interface.
 - Telegram bot integration for interactive usage.
 - Toggle between engines (Vesus and CIGU18).